 Most of DARPA’s solicitations are for research and development and are accomplished through Broad Agency Announcements (BAAs) announcing research interests, including criteria for selecting proposals and soliciting the participation of all offerors capable of satisfying the Government's needs.
 BAAs are a streamlined method used to advertise to and solicit contractors for DARPA research interests in certain program areas and are governed by FAR 6.102 and 35.016 and the Competition in Contracting Act of 1984.
 DARPA BAAs can be found at https://beta.sam.gov/ or www.grants.gov.
 For convenience, BAAs also appear on the Opportunities page of the DARPA website.

 DARPA also uses Research Announcements (RA) when it intends to award only grants or cooperative agreements.
 DARPA RAs can be found at www.grants.gov.

-Companies with a competitively available product for DARPA consideration should not submit the product as an unsolicited proposal.
+Please note that companies with a competitively available product for DARPA consideration should not submit the product as an Unsolicited Proposal.